 The SUCCEED program provides workers with a TPI immediate access to psychological care on application of a workers' compensation claim.
 Treatment delays can drastically affect your recovery.
 As such, we have a team of support ready for you as soon as you indicate the injury to us.
-The SUCCEED program lasts for six weeks and may be extended based on needs.
+The SUCCEED program lasts for six weeks (or six sessions) and is not conditional on the worker’s claim being accepted by WorkSafeNB.
 You must meet eligibility requirements for the program.

 SUCCEED is an acronym that helps WorkSafeNB describe its six-week early intervention program for TPIs.